Vonng/pigsty/docs/v-infra.md

 Grafana provides a service endpoint to the public, which is used by the Grafana initialization and installation monitoring panel to call the Grafana API.

-The placeholder IP `10.10.10.10` will be replaced by the actual IP during the `configure` process.
+The placeholder IP `10.10.10.10` will be replaced by the actual IP during the `configure`.